rocjs/roc/docs/Validators.md

 An important thing is to make sure that a validator always returns a value for it to function correctly.
 It’s also encouraged that custom validators have support for generating an `infoObject` that will be used for documentation purposes, error messages and in some cases converting values.
 [Read more below.](#infoObject)

 ### Error object
 For more complex validators one might need to return an error object instead of `false` / error string.
-This error object can be used to provide better information to user of Roc about exectly where the error occurred.
+This error object can be used to provide better information to user of Roc about exactly where the error occurred.
 The object can contain 3 properties; `key`, `value` and `message`.

 ```
 key         An additional key that should be added to where the error happened.